Communion on the hand verses on the tongue

 1. Believe in the real presence of Christ in the Eucharist.
 If you don't believe this, don't take it.

-3. Be intentional: Don't be distracted, try to have a slow Saturday and extra prayers on the Saturday before Mass.
-Two of the devil's favourite tricks are:
+3. Be intentional: Don't be distracted.
+Try to have a slow Saturday and extra prayers on the Saturday before Mass.
+The devil's favourite tricks are:

 • To create a fight or annoyance or disruptions with family members before leaving for Mass, or on the way to Mass.